 - Install a urea tank.
 The urea will clean the emissions, but the tank can cost between $5000 and $8000 to install, and will require owners to lose valuable cargo space in their trucks, because the tank is not small.

 Choosing not to comply with either repairs put owners at risk of violating federal safety guidelines when it comes to emissions.

 The backlash against Volkswagen has been swift and demanding: owners are up in arms – and rightfully so – about being deceived.
 It is possible that charges may be levied against the manufacturer, either in a class-action lawsuit or by individual parties, for deceptive trade practices.
 It could be years before owners see justice.

-At Plaxen & Adler, P.A., we find this entire scenario reprehensible.
+At Plaxen Adler Muncy, P.A., we find this entire scenario reprehensible.
 Our Baltimore auto products liability attorneys have spent the last three decades pursuing justice on behalf of people who have been wronged by manufacturers.
 If you purchased a Volkswagen diesel car or truck and are now subject to a recall, you may have more legal options than you think.
 You can trust our legal team in Baltimore to be by your side.

 Fighting for what is right for Volkswagen owners in Maryland